dmapper/babel-plugin-react-pug-classnames/README.md

 Modal.Actions.controls.full(className=[color, {isOpened, isClosed}])
 ```

-*What we intent that template to do is:*
+*What we intend that template to do is:*

 1. to use `Modal.Actions` component